svennd/blog/blog/2015-12-31-php-5-4-apczend-optimizer-on-centos-7.md

   - SysAdmin

 ---
-The interwebs is a bit unclear on this topic, but on a "clean" Centos 7.1 (tested on digitalocean) the PHP version is v5.4 , which is a bit of a bugger, since from v5.5 [Zend Optimizer+][1] is included in the core of PHP, making PHP allot faster, about 70% faster for sure, [if we can believe the benchmarks][2].
+The interwebs is a bit unclear on this topic, but on a "clean" Centos 7.1 (tested on digitalocean) the PHP version is v5.4 , which is a bit of a bugger, since from v5.5 [Zend Optimizer+][1] is included in the core of PHP, making PHP allot faster, about 70% faster for sure, if we can believe the benchmarks (gone).
 I need APC not for the user cache but for the in memory storage of compiled PHP bytecode.
 So both Zend Optimizer+ or APC would do fine.
 Since Zend Optimizer is included in the PHP core of newer versions, Centos will someday push this (in the not so near future I guess).
 So I would recommend to use Zend Optimizer+, but feel free to ignore that advice, I am no expert.
 I will test both and decide then.
 Thought I doubt I will find much difference.

 **APC**